-There had been suggestions that Russia would block people in the country from accessing LinkedIn after the company and Russia’s communications regulator were unable to reach and agreement about LinkedIn storing its Russian users data in Russia.
+There had been suggestions that Russia would block people in the country from accessing LinkedIn after the company and Russia’s communications regulator were unable to reach an agreement about LinkedIn storing its Russian users’ data in Russia.

-Russia has now blocked people from accessing LinkedIn in the country, and LinkedIn have responded with the following statement.
+Russia has now blocked people from accessing LinkedIn in the country, and LinkedIn has responded with the following statement.

 “LinkedIn’s vision is to create economic opportunity for the entire global workforce.
 We are starting to hear from members in Russia that they can no longer access LinkedIn,” said a spokesperson.
 “Roskomnadzor’s action to block LinkedIn denies access to the millions of members we have in Russia and the companies that use LinkedIn to grow their businesses.
 We remain interested in a meeting with Roskomnadzor to discuss their data localization request.”